Team-Compliance/NewPillCrusher/README.md

     - Bad Trip = Enemies take 1/10 of current damage.
 Horse pill: removes 1/5 of current hp. --done
     - Balls of Steel = Enemies get 1/10 (1/5) shield-like effect.
 Damaging them won't indicate that they were damaged until "shield" hp is gone --done
     - Bombs are Key = All bombs in a room are converted into keys and vice versa.
 Horse pill: pickups convert into double packs. --done
-    - Explosive Diarrhea = Enemies fart out troll bombs
+    - Explosive Diarrhea = Enemies fart out troll bombs --done
     - Full Health = Enemies get healed to full HP --done
     - Health Down = Enemies get 15HP removed from them (30 with horse pill).
 If HP is lower than 15 (30) then it removes half of current hp (~= 67% of current hp) --done
     - Health Up = Enemeis gain 15HP (30 with horse pill) --done